 The trip ends but we at Gokyo Treks and Expedition’s representative will drop you to the Kathmandu International airport for your final departure from Nepal to your port of destination.

-Tilicho lake combine with Thorong la pass trek cost / price is based on double occupancy basis.
-In this price, we offer you Tourist Standard accommodation at our home stay located near by Thamel, Kathmandu and tourist standard accommodation in Pokhara Fewa lake side and of course the trip price will vary according to group size.
+We offer you Tourist Standard accommodation at our homestay located near Thamel, Kathmandu, and tourist standard accommodation in Pokhara Fewa lakeside and of course the trip price will vary according to group size.
 Taking flights from Pokhara to Kathmandu saves your time and riding bus reduces the trip expenses.
-For the deluxe and luxury trekking tour plan, we add Pokhara to Kathmandu round trip airfare, 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) and 2 star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places, so let us know.
+For the deluxe and luxury trekking tour plan, we add Pokhara to Kathmandu round trip airfare, 3 star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and 2 star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places, so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

-We can organize private Tilicho lake around Annapurna trek starting at any date that works for you.
+We can organize Tilicho lake with around Annapurna trek privately starting at any date that works for you.
 Please contact us for more information.

 Sept 10, 2018 – Sept 28, 2018